MakeSchool-Tutorials/sa-2018-concentration/P03-Client-side-JavaScript/content.md

 console.log(boardElement);
 ```
 >
-It's important to note that we use `String` concatenation and the newline `\n` character to format and organize the HTML we're trying to insert into the DOM.
+It's important to note that we can use a back tick (\`) to start and end a multi-line string.
+You can also use `String` concatenation and the newline `\n` character to format and organize the HTML we're trying to insert into the DOM.

 If you refresh your browser again, you'll notice that our `#gameboard` contains a single `.board-square` `<div>`.